 Family Volunteer Ideas

 This is truly what the holiday season is all about -- being helpful and generous.
-In order to keep with the true meaning, we plan to do some volunteer work before school begins.
-We use our 'Christmas in July' day to plan what we'd like to do together.
+In order to keep with the true meaning, we plan some volunteer work before school begins.
+We use our 'Christmas in July' day to talk about what we'd like to do together.
 For ideas, browse this FREE printable list of 30 Family Service Projects & Acts of Kindness!

 For the past 3 years, we've hosted a neighborhood food drive to benefit the local food pantry.
-Other ideas might include donating school supplies to a back-to-school drive or volunteering to deliver meals for Meals-on-Wheels.
+Other ideas might include donating school supplies to a back-to-school drive or volunteering to deliver for Meals-on-Wheels over the summer.

 Bake: Who Doesn't Love Cookies!

-We ALWAYS bake!
 It may be gingerbread cookies, or maybe we'll decorate a candy house.
-Sometimes I'll let the kids choose one of their favorite recipes that I usually only make during the holidays.
+Sometimes I'll let our kids choose one of their favorite recipes that I usually only make during the holidays.

-And of course, the kids help -- that's one of our highlights.
-It's always a treat to have a holiday treat in the house in the middle of summer :)
+And of course, everyone has to help with the baking -- that's one of our highlights.
+It's always a treat to have a holiday cookie in the house in the middle of summer :)

-Spend some time thinking about homemade items you and the kids may want to make as gifts.
-Summer is usually a more relaxed time so the kids may be more likely to be involved in crafts.
+Spend some time thinking about homemade items kids may want to make as gifts.
+Summer is usually a more relaxed time so your kids may be more likely to want to be involved in crafts.

 And it's also a great time to gather nature items to craft with -- try these 20+ Nature-inspired Holiday Crafts!

 Enjoy a Holiday Movie (& Game) in July

 We're not the only ones celebrating 'Christmas in July' -- the tv networks do too!
-Hallmark Channel is running holiday specials and some of the movie channels also feature Christmas specials!
+Hallmark Channel always runs their holiday specials and some of the movie channels also feature Christmas specials!